xie-ran/BizShield/README.md

 4. `npm install react-scripts` (first time only)
 5. `npm install` (first time only)
 6. `npm run start`
-the app will run on http://localhost:3000/
+The front end will run on http://localhost:3000/